Adposition: Marginal prepositions

-Marginal prepositions are prepositions that have affinities with other word classes, most notably verbs.
+Marginal prepositions are prepositions that have affinities with other word classes, most notably participles.
 Marginal prepositions behave like prepositions but derive from other parts of speech.
 Some marginal prepositions in English include barring, concerning, considering, excluding, failing, following, including, notwithstanding, regarding, and respecting.

 Proper versus improper

 In descriptions of some languages, prepositions are divided into proper (or essential) and improper (or accidental).
 A preposition is called improper if it is some other part of speech being used in the same way as a preposition.
 Examples of simple and complex prepositions that have been so classified include prima di ("before") and davanti (a) ("in front of") in Italian, and ergo ("on account of") and causa ("for the sake of") in Latin.
 In reference to Ancient Greek, however, an improper preposition is one that cannot also serve as a prefix to a verb.

 Different forms of complement

 As noted above, adpositions typically have noun phrases as complements.
 This can include nominal clauses and certain types of non-finite verb phrase: